Three Survive As Plane Hits House

 Key Takeaways:

-• The aircraft, registered to Florida Aviation Academy, caused no injuries to anyone on the ground, and federal investigators are now on the scene.
+• The aircraft was registered to Florida Aviation Academy, and federal investigators are currently on the scene; no one on the ground was injured despite widespread debris.

 See a mistake?
 Contact us.